Cheap Budget Garden Ideas

 1. Hanging baskets and trailing plants maximise vertical space

-On your vertical limits, the experts at YouGarden say, ‘While big gardens come with so many possibilities, we similarly love finding smart solutions to make the most of those slightly more compact spaces.
+The experts at YouGarden say, ‘While big gardens come with so many possibilities, we similarly love finding smart solutions to make the most of those slightly more compact spaces.
 For a smaller garden, remember always to look up!
 The vertical space of our gardens is always underappreciated and underused – fill it with reusable features like hanging baskets of trailing plants or trellises for climbing veggies like tomatoes and runner beans.’

 2. Create a focal point to draw the eye